Ex Libris and Archived News

 Ex Libris is the newsletter of the Boston College Gabelli Presidential Scholars Program.
 Read the latest issue in Adobe PDF (warning for modem users—download may take time).
 Viewers must have Adobe Acrobat Reader, downloadable for free.

 Past Issues of Ex Libris:

-Matthew Alonsozana, PSP'14, was a key player in supporting recovery efforts in the Philippines after Typhoon Haiyan.
+Matthew Alonsozana, GPSP '14, was a key player in supporting recovery efforts in the Philippines after Typhoon Haiyan.
 Read the article here.

-Lucas Allen’16, was part of an interdisciplinary team that presented at the American Public Health Association’s annual meeting in Boston, MA.
+Lucas Allen, GPSP ’16, was part of an interdisciplinary team that presented at the American Public Health Association’s annual meeting in Boston, MA.

 The Class of 2016 Presiential Scholars explore the meaning of Boston Strong, as part of the Sophomore Social Justice Project.

-Brooke Loughrin, PSP'14 has been involved in helping to launch the Pen Pal program that connects Afghan women with current female students at BC.
+Brooke Loughrin, GPSP '14 has been involved in helping to launch the Pen Pal program that connects Afghan women with current female students at BC.
 Click here to read the article.

-Claudio Quintana, PSP'16, has been named to the .406 Ventures Student Fellow Program.
+Claudio Quintana, GPSP '16, has been named to the .406 Ventures Student Fellow Program.
 Read the article here.

-Brian Tracz, PSP'12, was selected as a Lilly Graduate Fellow.
+Brian Tracz, GPSP '12, was selected as a Lilly Graduate Fellow.
 Click here for the article.

 Congratulations to 12 Presidential Scholar ASG recipients!